-he EPSDT/CTHP Provider Manual for Child Health Plus A (Medicaid) describes the Medicaid benefit package and the service delivery systems, both for fee-forservice and managed care, that provide access to covered services for children.
+he EPSDT/CTHP Provider Manual describes the Medicaid benefit package and the service delivery systems, both for fee-for-service and managed care, that provide access to covered services for children.
 More importantly, the manual communicates EPSDT/CTHP requirements to New York State Medicaid-enrolled providers.
-It additionally presents recommendations to help guide your practice in serving Child Health Plus A (Medicaid) children and adolescents.
+It additionally presents recommendations to help guide your practice in serving Medicaid children and adolescents.
 Please note in particular the recommendations cited in Section 4 related to emotional and behavioral problems, and in Section 5 related to HIV, asthma, and diabetes.
 Section 5 also includes both recommendations and some state requirements specific to Medicaid children and adolescents who are in foster care.

-The roles of state and county governments in administering Child Health Plus A are also described.
+The roles of state and county governments in administering Medicaid are also described.
 Lastly, a comprehensive resource section is included to assist you in making appropriate referrals or in obtaining more in-depth or up-to-date information on special services available for New York State's children.

-One of the overarching themes of the manual is that Child Health Plus A children are deemed at-risk for a variety of health and mental health problems that can be dealt with most effectively by looking at the child as a whole in his or her social context: the family, the school and the community.
-Another important theme is that of the value of a medical home for Child Health Plus A children.
+One of the overarching themes of the manual is that children are deemed at-risk for a variety of health and mental health problems that can be dealt with most effectively by looking at the child as a whole in his or her social context: the family, the school and the community.
+Another important theme is that of the value of a medical home for children.
 A medical home can do much to improve the continuity and, thus, quality of care a child receives.
-This is especially true for Child Health Plus A children.
+This is especially true for children.
 A medical home promotes the integration of health and mental health services for children through information-sharing, consultation, and collaboration among families and the health professionals that care for them.